ibm-cloud-docs/databases-for-mysql/howto-autoscale-mysql.md

 # Autoscaling
 {: #autoscaling-mysql}

 Autoscaling is designed to respond to the short-to-medium term trends in resource usage on your {{site.data.keyword.databases-for-mysql_full}} deployment.
 When enabled, your deployment is checked at the interval you specify.
 If it is running short on resources, more resources are added to the deployment.
-To keep an eye on your resources, use the [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-mysql?topic=databases-for-mysql-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
+To keep an eye on your resources, use the [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-mysql?topic=databases-for-mysql-monitoring), which provides metrics for memory, disk space, and disk I/O usage.

 You can set your deployment to autoscale disk, RAM, or both.

 ## General Autoscaling parameters
 {: #autoscaling-mysql-params}

-- When to scale, based on usage over a period of time
+- When to scale, based on usage over time
 - By how much to scale, as a percentage of the resources per member
 - How often to scale, measured either in seconds, minutes, or hours
 - A hard limit on scaling, your deployment stops scaling at the limit

 ![Example Autoscaling panel](images/autoscaling-panel.png){: caption="Figure 1.
 Example Autoscaling panel" caption-side="bottom"}

-Memory - Memory autoscaling is based on Disk I/O utilization in order to provide more memory for disk caching as your read/write load increases.
+Memory - Memory autoscaling is based on Disk I/O utilization to provide more memory for disk caching as your read/write load increases.
 The benefit is that additional memory might alleviate pressure on disk I/O by supporting more caching.
 Autoscaling configurations based on memory usage are currently not available.

 Disk - Disk autoscaling can scale when either disk usage reaches a certain threshold, Disk I/O utilization reach a certain threshold, or both.
 (The "or" in the UI operates as an `inclusive or`, `|`, `v`.)
 The amount of IOPS available to your deployment increases with disk size at a ratio of 10 IOPS for each GB.

 The resource numbers refer to each database member in a deployment.
-For example, there are three data members in a MySQL deployment and if the deployment is scaled with 10 GB of disk and 1 GB of RAM, that means each member gets 10 GB of disk and 1 GB of RAM.
+For example, there are three data members in a MySQL deployment and if the deployment is scaled with 10 GB of disk and 1 GB of RAM then each member gets 10 GB of disk and 1 GB of RAM.
 The total resources added to your deployment is 30 GB of disk and 3 GB of RAM.

 ## Autoscaling Considerations
 {: #autoscaling-mysql-consider}